Atlanta Premises Liability Lawyer

 Negligent security can be categorized as a type of premises liability claim.
 Negligent security may arise when a landowner or possessor knows that their property is subject to criminal activity and fails to protect guests from the security risk.

 One example of negligent security leading to a premises liability claim could stem from a parking garage incident.
 If a parking garage has been the location of recent robberies, then the parking lot owner must take steps to protect guests.
-This can mean hiring security guards, installing surveillance cameras, and/or adding additional barriers to entrance.
+This can mean hiring security guards, installing surveillance cameras, and/or adding additional barriers to the entrance.

 No matter what your injury or how you were injured, it is important to speak with an attorney as soon as possible.
-The sooner you contact an experienced personal injury attorney, the sooner evidence can be located and preserved and the sooner the legal process can begin.
+The sooner you contact an experienced personal injury attorney, the sooner evidence can be located and preserved, and the sooner the legal process can begin.

 Why Work With Ponton Law?

 We believe that we are the very best at what we do.
 Over the past five years, we have recovered millions of dollars in verdicts and settlements on behalf of our clients.
 Atlanta attorney James Ponton has been recognized as one of the top young lawyers in Georgia and named a Georgia Rising Star by Atlanta Magazine and the Super Lawyers Magazine in 2010, 2014-2016.
 Please contact us online or call Ponton Law today at 404-418-8507 so we can discuss your case with an Atlanta, GA premises liability lawyer.